National Review

 National Review is an American conservative editorial magazine, focusing on news and commentary pieces on political, social, and cultural affairs.
-The magazine was founded by the author William F. Buckley Jr. in 1955.
-Its editor-in-chief is Rich Lowry, while the editor is Ramesh Ponnuru.
+The magazine was founded by William F. Buckley Jr. in 1955.
+National Review's editor-in-chief is Rich Lowry, and its editor is Ramesh Ponnuru.

 Since its founding, the magazine has played a significant role in the development of conservatism in the United States, helping to define its boundaries and promoting fusionism while establishing itself as a leading voice on the American right.
+While National Review is generally supportive of Republican politicians and policy priorities, the magazine has been critical of President Donald Trump since the 2016 presidential election.